18F/handbook/_pages/about-us/general-contacts-and-listservs.md

 **About:** The Federal SocialGov Community unites digital managers and specialists at more than 160 agencies and offices in a collaborative program aimed at improving the creation, adoption and evaluation of digital engagement programs.

-**To Join:** Contact [Justin Herman (justin.herman@gsa.gov)](mailto:justin.herman@gsa.gov) with “Subscribe to #SocialGov” in the subject line of your email to subscribe to our listserv.
-Include your name and job title in the message body.
+**To Join:** Email SM-COP-subscribe-request@listserv.gsa.gov with the subject line "SocialGov listserv".

 #### User experience community of practice